-Pneumonia is contagious, meaning you can catch it from another person.
-It is, however, much less contagious than flu or a cold as most people's immune system can kill it before it causes an infection.
+Pneumonia is contagious, meaning you can catch it from another person, although it is much less contagious than flu or a cold as most people's immune system can kill it before it causes an infection.

 Pneumonia is more common in the winter the same as other infections, such as flu.
 Catching flu can increase your risk of developing pneumonia.